ermakov-oleg/serpyco-rs/README.md

 - Support recursive schemas
 - Generate JSON Schema Specification (Draft 2020-12)
 - Support custom encoders/decoders for fields
+- Support deserialization from query string parameters (MultiDict like structures) with from string coercion

 ## Supported field types
 There is support for generic types from the standard typing module: